-This expansion would not have been possible were it not for the innovation of our Social Development department, under the passionate leadership of Minister Albert Fritz.
+The PREMIER: This expansion would not have been possible, were it not for the innovation of our Social Development department under the passionate leadership of Minister Albert Fritz.
 Referral pathways have been strengthened, as has the relationship between disability services, schools and day-care centres.

-Our Child Protection services have also had to find ways to adapt to growing demand, given the many social problems in our communities.
+The PREMIER: Our Child Protection services have also had to find ways to adapt to growing demand, given the many social problems in our communities.
+Nationally, there is a backlog of 43 985 children whose foster care orders must be reviewed and, if necessary, renewed.
+[Interjection.]

-Nationally, there is a backlog of 43 985 children whose foster care orders must be reviewed, and if necessary renewed.
-This is an untenable situation for our most vulnerable citizens.
-In contrast, there were only 44 cases that required renewing in the Western Cape as at December 2017.
+The PREMIER: This is an untenable situation for our most vulnerable citizens.
+[Interjections.]

-This has been achieved through prioritisation of the foster care system in terms of budgets, personnel and governance mechanisms, and strong co-ordination under a dedicated manager and Foster Care Management Plan.

-There are close to 30 000 children in foster care in the province currently.
+The PREMIER: In contrast, there were only 44 cases that required renewing in the Western Cape as at December 2017.
+This has been achieved through prioritisation of the Foster Care System in terms of budgets, personnel and governance mechanisms and strong co-ordination under a dedicated manager and Foster Care Management Plan.
+There are close to 30 000 children in foster care in this province, which is indicative of the many social problems in our communities.

 It has also been tragic to witness just how many child-abuse and murder cases involve a perpetrator who is known or trusted by the victim or their families.

-We have asked the Western Cape universities to help us review all available research and data on child murder cases, and assist with recommendations that all stakeholders can take forward to address this scourge.
+We have asked the Western Cape universities to help us review all available research and data on child murder cases, and assist with recommendations that all stakeholders can take forward to address this terrible scourge.
+[Interjection.]

-So much of the interpersonal violence in our society takes place in the intimacy of the home environment, outside of the reach of police.
+The PREMIER: So much of the interpersonal violence in our society takes place in the intimacy of the home environment, outside of the reach of police.

-However, we do reach over 22 000 families each year through a range of services including counselling, mediation, therapy, parenting skills training, marriage and fatherhood programmes.
+The PREMIER: However, we do reach over 22 000 families each year...
+[Interjection.]

+The PREMIER: ...through a range of services including counselling, mediation, therapy, parenting skills training, marriage and fatherhood programmes.

-The family is the basic unit of society, and breakdowns in this environment give rise to many negative consequences, including children being drawn into detrimental social influences and crime.
+The PREMIER: The family is the basic unit of society, and breakdowns in this environment give rise to many negative consequences, including children being drawn into detrimental social influences and crime.

-Our child and youth care centres are the first in the country to have full registration in terms of the Child Justice Act.
+The PREMIER: Our child and youth care centres are the first in the country to have full registration in terms of the Child Justice Act.
 Substance-abuse treatment programmes are run in all government-managed youth care centres, and in ten high-risk schools.
-Overall, we have tripled the number of treatment centres for substance abuse, reaching 35 500 clients in the last 3 years.
+Overall, we have tripled the number of treatment centres for substance abuse, reaching 35 500 clients in the last three years.

 The drug problem in many Western Cape communities remains a source of grave concern to us, and a whole-of-society response is required from government, police, and civil society.
 Parents have a specific responsibility in this regard; no government can compensate for absent or poor parenting.

-Honourable Speaker, if we want to break the cycle of poverty and violence in our province we also need to tackle the alcohol abuse problem head on.
-Reducing Alcohol related harms has been prioritised as a Game Changer by our government.
+Hon Speaker, if we want to break the cycle of poverty and violence in our province we also need to tackle the alcohol abuse problem head-on.
+Reducing alcohol-abuse-related harms has been prioritised as a Game-Changer by our government.

-We are focusing on three key levers:

-- Reducing access to alcohol by improving enforcement of liquor trading laws, and promoting a legalised trading environment, with fewer illegal outlets.
-We are working closely with the City of Cape Town to test a new licensing approach, aimed at improving the rule of law in selected areas.
-We are also strengthening law enforcement in and around alcohol outlets to increase safety; - 2.
-Introducing alternative recreational activities that will divert high risk users from abusing alcohol and if possible, offer business opportunities to entrepreneurs; and - 3.
-Improving alcohol-harms related social and health services to communities.
+The PREMIER: We are focusing on three key levers: firstly, reducing access to alcohol by improving enforcement of liquor trading laws and promoting a legalised trading environment with fewer illegal outlets.
+We are working closely with the City of Cape Town to test a new licensing approach aimed at improving the rule of law in selected areas.
+We are also strengthening law enforcement in and around alcohol outlets to increase safety.
+[Interjection.]